• Skip to primary navigation

 Our son, Foster, got his first cold when he was four months old and it absolutely terrified me.
 He is now 26 months old and has had several since then.

-Every time he gets sick I promptly freak out, Google, freak out some more and then call the doctor…in that order.
-The good news is as you get used to the symptoms you start to freak at (a little) less.
+This is usually how it goes every time he gets sick I promptly freak out, Google, freak out some more and then call the doctor…in that order.
+The good news is as you get used to the symptoms you start to freak out (a little) less because you know what to do.

 Through my many freak out sessions I’ve learned how to properly care for and comfort my little one when my baby coughing at night, has a cold, is congested or all of the above.